Question:

 When you have tetracycline stains, you absolutely need an expert cosmetic dentist.
 DON'T have your family dentist make you veneers or bonding or anything else.
 Save up your money and get it done right, or don't do it at all.
 Tetracycline stains are very difficult, and I have seen so many cases where the general dentist botched it.
 Read my article on the difference between a general dentist who says he's a cosmetic dentist, and a true cosmetic dentist.
 For a little more insight into how big a difference there is.

-Second, if it's money that's a problem and your only option that you can afford is bleaching, don't use Zoom.
-This is promoted like it's the way to make your teeth their whitest.
-It isn't.
-It works faster, but it isn't better.
-Just use the take-home trays, if you're going to bleach.
-Now with bleaching you'll never get a naturally white smile, but you can lighten the stains "IF" you have enough persistence.
+Second, if it’s money that’s a problem and the only option that you can afford is bleaching, don’t use Zoom.
+This is promoted like it’s the way to make your teeth their whitest.
+It isn’t.
+It works faster, but it isn’t better.
+Just use the take-home trays, if you’re going to bleach.
+Now with bleaching, you’ll never get a naturally white smile, but you can lighten the stains “IF” you have enough persistence.
 The change comes very slowly, but if you continue to bleach for months, you can make your teeth whiter.
-If you did enough Zoom bleaching to make the teeth whiter, it would cost you a fortune, because you're doing it on their time.
-If you use the take home trays, you can do it on your own time, get just as good a result, for a whole lot less money.
+If you did enough Zoom bleaching to make the teeth whiter, it would cost you a fortune, because you’re doing it on their time.
+If you use the take-home trays, you can do it on your own time, and get just as good a result, for a whole lot less money.

-2. Then, if you want to bleach, I'd see about having the bonding removed and then start on the bleaching.
-I'd only do this if you're the persistent type who can continue to bleach for months when you aren't going to see any change from day to day.
-If you're the kind who tends to get discouraged, like most of us, then I would leave well enough alone and just save up your money to get veneers from a truly expert cosmetic dentist.
+If it can, then I’d consider having her polish it up for you to try to get rid of some of the accumulated stain on the bonding.
+You may be tempted to think that your local dentist is capable of doing this, but I would doubt it.
+The polishing of bonding materials is a multi-step process and a fine art that isn’t taught in dental schools. - Then, if you want to bleach, I’d see about having the bonding removed and then start on the bleaching.
+I’d only do this if you’re the persistent type who can continue to bleach for months when you aren’t going to see any change from day to day.
+If you’re the kind who tends to get discouraged, like most of us, then I would leave well enough alone and just save up your money to get veneers from a truly expert cosmetic dentist.

 I hope this is helpful.